 Figures bellow show how our approach scales for unknown region coverage with respect to: a) tree generation, b) covered surface, c) state of charge and d) available robots for performing useful work.

 From the standpoint of generated trees, algorithm scales well and produces balanced trees.
 With 25 robots, the smallest tree only had three members, while for the largest trees hat 8 members.
 Furthermore, none of the generated trees have a depth larger than 2, which is one of the most important points of the algorithm, as stated in discussion related for the known region coverage.

 |Generated forest for 25 robots, 7 charging stations||Generated forest for 50 robots, 10 charging stations||Generated forest for 70 robots, 15 charging stations|

 Depending on the number of robots, the surface to cover had a radius of 4.5 m, 6 m and 7.5 m respectfully for 25, 50 and 75 robots.
-Figures bellow show the state of area coverage while the swarm is fully deployed, just before generating a forest.
+Figures bellow show the state of area coverage while the multi--robot team is fully deployed, just before generating a forest.